bioinf/Sibelia/C-SIBELIA.md

 "C-Sibelia" requires some free disk space to write it's temporary files.
 By default, they're stored within the current working directory.
-If you want to store temporary files in some other location, use the '-t' option.
+If you want to store temporary files in some other location, use the "-t" option.

+You can also obtain synteny blocks which were used by "C-Sibelia" in variant calling.
+To do this, run "C-Sibelia" with "-o" option set.

 Output description
 ==================